ckorgial/CBAM-ResNet/README.md

 # Attention-Based Source Device Identification Using Audio Content from Videos and Grad-CAM Explanations

-This repository provides a comprehensive pipeline for source device identification using audio extracted from videos.
+This repository implements source device identification using log-mel spectrograms of audios extracted from videos.
 It leverages [CBAM](https://github.com/elbuco1/CBAM) architecture and supports training on the [VISION](https://lesc.dinfo.unifi.it/VISION/) dataset, with robust transfer learning and evaluation on the [FLOREVIEW](https://lesc.dinfo.unifi.it/FloreView/) dataset.
 Additionally, it includes support for [Grad-CAM](https://ieeexplore.ieee.org/document/8237336) visualizations to interpret model decisions through class-discriminative spectrogram heatmaps.

 ---